smartyfh/LLM-Uncertainty-Bench/README.md

 ### Instruction-Finetuned Chat LLMs

+We adopt two methods to prepare the prompt input for instruction-finetuned LLMs.
+The first method aligns with the format of the instruction data (denoted as **Chat-V1**).
+This method aims to evaluate the LLM’s proficiency in adhering to instructions to accomplish tasks.
+The second method employs the same prompt format as the base version (denoted as **Chat-V2**).
+This method aims to assess the extent of the base LLM’s capabilities retained after instruction-finetuning.

 <p align="center">
   <img src="images/Llama-2.png" width="90%" />
   <p align="center">Mean performance outcomes of the Llama-2 series’ pretrained base model and the instruction-finetuned chat model across five tasks.</p>